ethereum/consensus-specs/specs/test_formats/operations/README.md

 ## Condition

-A handler of the `operations` should process these cases, calling the corresponding processing implementation.
+A handler of the `operations` test-runner should process these cases, calling the corresponding processing implementation.

 Operations: